JavierMun/WhoIsWhoAPT/README.md

 > **\* Note1: The creation of the virtual environment is recommended, although it is not necessary for the tool's execution.**

-> **\* Note2: Although it is not necessary, I recommend to download the "resources" folder and its content along with the tool as it prevents the tool from having to download the latest version of MITER ATT&CK® and configure the APTs database on its first run, an action that can take several minutes**
+> **\* Note2: Although it is not necessary, I recommend to download the "resources" folder and its content along with the tool as it prevents the tool from having to download the latest version of MITRE ATT&CK® and configure the APTs database on its first run, an action that can take several minutes**

 ## Usage